Meet Our Writers

 She is passionate about motoring and motorsport, and has two Australian Tarmac Rally Championship titles on the pool room wall.
 When not hitting track or tarmac, she loves getting offroad and is an avid off-grid camper.

-She still owns her Mitsi Evo 6 RS rally car, a MkII Focus RS, and would rather not talk about her daily driver which is utterly practical and covered in kids’ detritus and paraphernalia.
+She still owns her Mitsi Evo 6 RS rally car, a MkII Focus RS, and would rather not talk about her daily driver which is utterly practical and covered in kids’ detritus and paraphernalia

-I am an automotive journalist with more than eight years of experience across a range of online, print, and broadcast media titles.
+Patrick is an automotive journalist with nearly a decade’s experience across a range of online, print, and broadcast media titles, having road tested over 500 new and classic cars in that time.